amamic1803/tinydraw-rs/README.md

 ![image](https://user-images.githubusercontent.com/40371578/219385956-1691f210-7197-4b5e-94aa-ed76ac84787e.png)

 ### Limitations
-- circle and ellipse
-  - won't draw if any part of them goes out of the image bounds
-  - thickness above 1 doesn't work (but 0 (filled) works!)
+- thickness above 1 doesn't work for:
+  - line
+  - circle
+  - ellipse
+- coordinates exceeding the image bounds don't work for:
+  - rectangle
+  - circle
-- colorspace
+  - ellipse
-  - only RGB  with bit depth of 8 is currently supported
+- only RGB images with bit depth of 8 are currently supported

 ## Dependencies
 https://crates.io/crates/bytemuck (reading, exporting bytes)

 https://crates.io/crates/png (reading, exporting PNG)

+## Development
+I intend to fix the limitations and perhaps add more shapes in the future.
+It depends on my free time and whether there will be any interest for this crate.
+If you have any suggestions, feel free to open an issue.
+Or if you want to contribute, feel free to open a pull request.

-## Links
+## References
 https://en.wikipedia.org/wiki/Xiaolin_Wu%27s_line_algorithm

 https://www.geeksforgeeks.org/anti-aliased-line-xiaolin-wus-algorithm/